pjaeyoung/TodoList-ApolloServer/README.md

 # TodoList-ApolloServer

-This repository provides **ApolloServer code** to test ApolloClient simply to test the toy project (todoList).
+This repository provides **ApolloServer code** to test ApolloClient implementing todolist.

 If you need it, please fork or clone and enjoy it! 😎